+In England and Temperate Climates.
+In Hot Climates.
 No. of Dress.
 Dress.
 Articles.
-Corresponding Seaman's Dress.
-Occasions when worn.
-No. of Dress.
+Corresponding Seaman's Dress Occurrences when worn No. of Dress.
 Articles.
-Corresponding Seaman's Dress.
-1 Review Order.
+Corresponding Seaman's Dress 1 Review Order.
 Helmet, blue serge tunic, tweed trousers.
 Staff Sgts., Cr.
 Sgts. and Sgts. sashes.
-Great coat Rifle Side arms Buff belt pouch & frog 1 State ceremonies, special inspections, Guards of Honour, Naval and General Courts Martial, Funerals-(a) when at Head Quarters on Sundays; (b) when serving afloat only during Divisions and Church on Sunday on board in harbour.
+Great coat Rifle As Side arms ordered Buff belt pouch & frog 1 State ceremonies, special inspections, Guards of Honour, Naval and General Courts Martial, Funerals-(a) when at Head Quarters on Sundays; (b) when serving afloat only during Divisions and Church on Sunday on board in harbour.
 On other occasions when seamen wear No. 1.
 R.M. wear No. 2.
 6 Khaki drill tunic and trousers, remainder as in No. 1.
 Staff Sgts., Cr.
 Sgts. and Sgts. sashes.
 6 2 Undress Order.
 NOTE.-At Forage cap, blue serge tunic, tweed trousers, waist belt (buff), Cr.
 Sgts. and Sgts. sashes.
 Chu 2 Church parades side-arms with Picquets, Escorts and Orderlies, D.C.M. and Garrison duties, with web belts and side-arms in place of buff belt.
 On leave on week-days, Church parade and Sundays at sea and after Church on board in harbour.
 6a worn.
-As for No. 2 but with khaki drill.
-Forage cap and white cover or helmet as ordered.
+As for No. 2 but with khaki drill forage cap and white cover or helmet as ordered.
 7 3 Drill Order.
 Forage cap, blue serge tunic, serge trousers, waist belt, two braces, two cartridge carriers.
 Rifle.
 Side arms.
+Puttees if ordered.
 3 All ordinary drills and parades ashore and afloat.
 Guards, afloat, to wear waist-belts and side-arms only.
 8 As for No. 3, but with khaki drill.
 Forage cap with white cover or helmet as ordered.
 8 4 Night Clothing.
-Puttees if ordered.
 Cap, blue serge tunic, serge or tweed trousers.
 4 Nightclothing and wet weather. - - - 5 Fatigue Dress.
 Forage cap and white cover, khaki drill suit.
-5 Working parties, fatigues, and other duties when better clothing would be spoiled. - - - Overall Dress.
+5 Working parties, fatigues, and other duties when better clothing would be spoiled. - - - 6 Overall Dress.
 Blue jean combination suit.
-9 Coaling, refitting and dirty work afloat, and Artificers in barracks, gunnery on board. - - - 10 Marching Order.
+6 Coaling, refitting and dirty work afloat, and Artificers in barracks, gunnery on board. - - - 10 Marching Order.
 Forage cap, full dress head dress if ordered, blue serge tunic, tweed trousers, khaki puttees (when specially ordered), rifle, side arms, full equipment. - Inspections, embarkations, changes of station, guards on shore and as ordered.
 10a As for No. 10, but with khaki drill.
 Forage cap with white cover or helmet as ordered. - 11 Fighting Order.
-Cap, service dress, helmet or shrapnel helmet as ordered drab service suit puttees.
-Equipments as for No. 10, with or without pack as ordered. - Active service, manœuvres, landing from ship and as ordered.
-11 As for No. 11 with khaki drill in lieu of drab serge.
+Cap, service dress, helmet or shrapnel helmet as ordered, drab service suit puttees.
+Equipments as for No. 10, with or without pack as ordered. - Active service, manœuvres, landing from ships and as ordered.
+11a As for No. 11 with khaki drill in lieu of drab serge.
 Helmet with khaki cover or as ordered. -